There are many video file formats to choose from when creating video streams. The most common formats are:

 MPEG files have the extensions: .mpeg or .mpg.

 MPEG-2 offers resolutions of 720×480 and 1280×720 at 60 fps, with full CD-quality audio.
 This is sufficient for all the major TV standards.
 MPEG-2 is used by DVD-ROMs.
-Encoding video in MPEG-2 format requires significantly processing power.
+Encoding video in MPEG-2 format requires significant processing power.
 MPEG-2 is designed for between 1.5 and 15 Mbit/sec.

 MPEG-1 and MPEG-2 are relatively simple video standards, but MPEG-4 introduces a new level of flexibility with an object-based approach.
 This allows for options such as interactive video and added media components (text, graphics, etc).

 Many applications are available for creating MPEG-4.
-Because the standard is closely linked to the Quicktime architecture, applications which support Quicktime tend to support MPEG-4 (MPEG-4 can only be played in Windows Media Player with a special MPEG-4 decoder pack).
+Because the standard is closely linked to the Quicktime architecture, applications that support Quicktime tend to support MPEG-4 (MPEG-4 can only be played in Windows Media Player with a special MPEG-4 decoder pack).

 MPEG-7 is currently under development, is also called the Multimedia Content Description Interface.
-When released, the group hopes the standard will provide a framework for multimedia content that will include information on content manipulation, filtering and personalization, as well as the integrity and security of the content.
+When released, the group hopes the standard will provide a framework for multimedia content that will include information on content manipulation, filtering, and personalization, as well as the integrity and security of the content.
 Contrary to the previous MPEG standards, which described actual content, MPEG-7 will represent information about the content.

 For MPEG-21 (Multimedia Framework), work has just begun.
 MPEG-21 will attempt to describe the elements needed to build an infrastructure for the delivery and consumption of multimedia content, and how they will relate to each other.